tatumio/tatum-php/docs/Api/NFTERC721OrCompatibleApi.md

 Mint an NFT

-The `MintNftMinter` schema lets you mint NFTs on BNB Smart Chain, Celo, Ethereum, Harmony, Klaytn, and Polygon using the **NTF minter**, a special blockchain address provided by Tatum that will cover the minting fees.
+The <code>MintNftMinter</code> schema lets you mint NFTs on BNB Smart Chain, Celo, Ethereum, Harmony, Klaytn, and Polygon using the **NTF minter**, a special blockchain address provided by Tatum that will cover the minting fees.

 For more information, see "Use your own smart contract to mint NFTs" in Mint an NFT.